Capitalising on Australia’s “unbating” demand for property, Remara has announced the launch of the Remara Opportunistic Development Fund.

 “We have established a network of property developers who are proven with a strong track record of successful projects.
 Remara partners with them at accretive project entry points, providing them greater access to capital to grow their business and project pipeline.”

-He added that the developer partners will focus on residential, commercial, and mixed-use projects, and predicts that the resurgence of international tourism and growth in regional coastal cities will likely lead to increased regional development opportunities.
+He added that the developer partners will focus on residential, commercial, and mixed-use projects and predicts that the resurgence of international tourism and growth in regional coastal cities will likely lead to increased regional development opportunities.

 Remara also underscored its own recent research, which indicated an increased demand from investors for growth investment opportunities that can perform well in markets with higher interest rates.

-“We have developed the fund and investment strategy to outperform on a growth basis over a long horizon in a market that is exceptionally well known, but hard to access for investors,” McVeigh noted.
+“We have developed the fund and investment strategy to outperform on a growth basis over a long horizon in a market that is exceptionally well known, but hard to access for investors,” McVeigh said.

-“Our model is reducing the barriers of entry to invest into property development and re-positioning by allowing investors large or small the opportunity to invest in a diverse pool of assets – if property development is your knowledge base, or you have always geared your assets towards it, but can’t take on the development risk yourself, we can.”
+“Our model is reducing the barriers of entry to invest into property development and repositioning by allowing investors large or small the opportunity to invest in a diverse pool of assets – if property development is your knowledge base, or you have always geared your assets towards it, but can’t take on the development risk yourself, we can.”